appleple/smartblock/README.md

 </>, document.getElementById("app"));
 ```

-You can also add custom inline element like this
+You can add custom inline element like this

 ```js
 import { Extension, CustomBlock, CustomMark } from 'smartblock';